underscoreio/essential-slick/src/pages/joins.md

 } yield message
 ~~~

-We can also use foreign keys defined on our tables when composing a query.
-Here we have reworked the same example to use `messages` foreign keys.
+As we have foreign keys (`sender`, `room`) defined on our `message` table, we can use them in the query.
+Here we have reworked the same example to use the foreign keys:

 ~~~ scala
 val daveId:Id[UserTable] = ???